-Be sure to visit our IEP webpage to see how Special Education and Related Services fit into the IEP process.
+Be sure to visit our IEP webpage to see how this fits into the IEP process.
+Special education and related services are available to eligible children, free of charge, through the public school system.

 The programs and services will be determined based on the individual needs of the student as described in the PLAAFP statement.
 Programs and services should not be restricted to programs and services currently available.